kubestellar/kubestellar/docs/content/direct/known-issues.md

 The symptom is `kind` cluster(s) that get created but fail to get their job done.
 See [Potential Error with Kubestellar Installation related to Issues with Kind backed by Rancher Desktop](knownissue-kind-config.md).

-## Authorization fail for WSL fetching Helm chart from ghcr
+## Authorization fail for Helm fetching chart from ghcr

-The symptom is that attempting to instantiate the core Helm chart gets an authorization failure, for a user running a Linux distro using WSL.
-See [Authorization failure in WSL while fetching Helm chart from ghcr.io](knownissue-wsl-ghcr-helm.md).
+The symptom is that attempting to instantiate the core Helm chart gets an authorization failure.
+See [Authorization failure while fetching Helm chart from ghcr.io](knownissue-helm-ghcr.md).

 ## Missing results in a CombinedStatus object